aitshuber/immunizecc/go-lead.md

   - _bookshop_name: section/text-section
     title: ''
     text: >-
-      **Do you want to be an immunization champion in your community, encouraging others to take action to protecting themselves against preventable disease?
-Then becoming a TIP Community Captain is a perfect fit for you!
-Community Captains help remove barriers that prevent neighbors from being immunized.**
+      ### **Do you want to be an immunization champion in your community,

-      **Activities depend on the interests of each Community Captain, along with the resources available in their local area.&nbsp;**
+      encouraging others to take action to protecting themselves against preventable disease?
+Then becoming a TIP Community Captain is a perfect fit for you!<br><br>Community Captains help remove barriers that prevent neighbors from being immunized.
+Activities depend on the interests of each Community Captain, along with the resources available in their local area.&nbsp;**
     brand_color:
     centered: false
     colored_background: true